 - Continuously observe the oil sample through an inspection window while increasing the voltage.

 - Note down the KV at which sparking is observed in the oil.
-The voltage at which sparking observed is the breakdown voltage of oil.
+The voltage at which sparking is observed is the breakdown voltage of oil.

 Transformer oil BDV Test Report Format:

 ” If the BDV of transformer oil is measured just after filtration of oil, it will give the erroneous reading because of high temperature.
-The transformer oil should be cooled down to 27°C temperature before carrying out BDV test.”
+The transformer oil should be cooled down to 27°C temperature before carrying out the BDV test.”

 Factors which affect the Transformer Oil BDV Value

 - The water is the major contaminant in transformer oil.
-Moisture delivers charge carriers and therefore decreases the dielectric withstand strength of the oil.
+Moisture delivers charge carriers and, therefore, decreases the dielectric withstand strength of the oil.

 - Dry particles of cellulose fibers decrease the breakdown voltage since they support bubble generation.